blind-oracle/riemann-relay/README.md

 * Configurable batch and buffer sizes, flush intervals, timeouts
 * Build RPM and DEB packages

-See *riemann-relay.toml* for more details on features and how to configure them
+See *riemann-relay.conf* for more details on features and how to configure them

 ## Performance
 On 2 average CPU cores it's able to handle about 500k events per second, depending on batch size and incoming Riemann message sizes.